 COVID-19 May Have a Lasting Effect On Parcel Shipping

-It was the last week of February, 2020.
-My wife and I, celebrating our honeymoon with a weeklong trip to Disneyworld, stood in line for Pirates of the Caribbean.
+It was the last week of February 2020.
+My wife and I, celebrating our honeymoon with a week-long trip to Disneyworld, stood in line for Pirates of the Caribbean.
 Flipping through articles on my news app, I read a story that left me convinced that COVID was going to become a problem.
-To date, it’d been a big topic of discussion but it was yet to take hold in America.
-By all indications at that time, it was going to, and it was clearly going to be the precipice for change in a lot of aspects.
+To date, it'd been a big topic of discussion, but it was yet to take hold in America.
+By all indications at that time, it was going to be the precipice for change in a lot of aspects.
 I jumped over to my Amazon app and purchased some supplies that I thought might be good to have around in case things got weird.

 They got weird.